Stabzs/vue-on-toast/README.md

 # Getting Started
-In keeping with Vue's progressive design philosophy, you can drop vue-on-toast onto an existing page or you can add it to a build system.
+In keeping with Vue's progressive design philosophy, you can drop `vue-on-toast` onto an existing page or you can add it to a build system.
 Choose one of the approaches below based on your needs.

 ## CDN Installation
-If you are using Vue in a new or existing application without a build system and you would like to use vue-on-toast, you can add it from CDN and it will install itself automatically.
+If you are using Vue in a new or existing application without a build system and you would like to use `vue-on-toast`, you can add it from CDN and it will install itself automatically.

 ```html
 <link href='https://unpkg.com/vue-on-toast/dist/vue-on-toast.min.css' rel="stylesheet" type="text/css">